harrisoncramer/go-shell-run/README.md

 It was originally designed to automate deployment workflows via webhooks.

+## Security

+This package relies solely on the passage of a specific header called `token` to validate inbound requests.
+You likely will also want to firewall the port you choose to open this server on, since you'll be allowing shell access to your machine.
+Be careful!

 ## Installation and Use

 Compile the binary with `go build` for your operating system of choice.
 Then send the binary to your server: